apaz-cli/daisho/planning/Types.md

 # Types

 Other languages have language bindings.
-Stilts, the whole entire programming language, IS a language binding.
+Daisho, the whole entire programming language, IS a language binding.
 Specifically, to the C programming language.
 C makes sense as a compilation target because of the rich ecosystem of libraries already available to do just about any task.
-Therefore, Stilts can already do everything that C can.
+Therefore, Daisho can already do everything that C can.
 It can also do anything that extensions of C can do, such as C++ and OpenCL.

-Calling Stilts "just" a language binding would be disingenuous.
-Stilts is a pathway to many abilities some consider to be unnatural.
+Calling Daisho "just" a language binding would be disingenuous.
+Daisho is a pathway to many abilities some consider to be unnatural.
 Abilities such as metaprogramming enabled by a traits, a generic type system, a collections framework, lambda expressions, optional typing, differentiable programming,